 - The clients will observe the error "ERR_SSL_UNRECOGNIZED_NAME_ALERT" if any request is made to a disabled listener of your Application Gateway.

-- You can verify if the error is a result of a disabled listener on your gateway by checking your Application Gateway’s Resource Health page.
-You will see an event as shown below.
+- You can verify if the client error results from a disabled listener on your gateway by checking your Application Gateway’s Resource Health page, as shown in the screenshot.

 Resolving Key Vault configuration errors